markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 An example 'combined dataframe' of various input data is provided via the path:

 resilience_data_collection/data_processing/version_1/4_selections/df_all.RData

 This dataset differs slightly from that used in the corresponding paper,  for example it uses the public versions of the forest structural diversity metrics from here:

 https://figshare.com/s/daa9b652c12beb42e518

-which do not contain uncertainties and provide an machine learning based extrapolation of data points to a larger area of coverage than the raw GEDI data used in the analysis.
+which do not contain uncertainties and also use a machine learning based extrapolation of data points to a larger area of coverage than the raw GEDI data used in the analysis.

-However it is intended to enable the user to jump straight into a simple example of analysing/plotting data in:
+However it is intended to enable the user to jump straight into a simple example of analysing/plotting data in '2_analysis/createRF_model_simple.R' & subsequently '3_create_figures/'.
+This can be from the resilience_analysis/ directory, by running (for example):

-2_analysis/createRF_model_simple.R & 3_create_figures/
+> Rscript 2_analysis/createRF_model_simple.R

-As well as giving an example of the data format of downloaded, harmonised data, for replicating the analysis.
+This dataframe also gives an example of the data format of downloaded, harmonised data, for replicating the analysis.

 ## Detailed script descriptions: 0_main/